m4ym4y/fish-tank-3d/README.md

 - [x] better water shader
 - [ ] bubble particles from plants
 - [x] editor
+- [ ] undo/redo in editor
+- [ ] delete objects in editor
+- [ ] prevent editor objects from clipping into tank
 - [ ] embed with settings in url
 - [ ] customize color of fish/props?
 - [ ] click to feed fish